-Then Rebekah and her maids got ready, mounted the camels and fol-
+Then Rebekah and her maids got ready, mounted the camels and followed Abraham's servant.
+So it was that he departed bringing Rebekah.

-62 Now Isaac had come from the well of Lahai-roi, for he was living in the Negeb.
-As Isaac went out in the early evening to meditate in the field, he looked up and saw camels coming.
+Now Isaac had come from the well of Lahai-roi, for he was living in the Negeb.
+63 As Isaac went out in the early evening to meditate in the field, he looked up and saw camels coming.
 Rebekah also looked up and when she saw Isaac she alighted from her camel 65 and said to the servant, "Who is this man in the field coming to meet us?"
 He replied, "It is my master!"
 She then covered her face with her veil.
-The servant related to Isaac all that he had done 67 and Isaac brought Rebekah into the tent of Sarah, his mother.
+66 The servant related to Isaac all that he had done 67 and Isaac brought Rebekah into the tent of Sarah, his mother.
 He made her his wife, and he loved her; and Isaac was comforted after his mother's death.